 Join us at Appalachian Harvest for a class on Aggregation and Distribution services and more.
 Founded in 2000, Appalachian Harvest is ASD’s rural food and herb hub.
 Our team works with small to medium-scale local farmers, helping them get their produce and medicinal herbs to market.
 We provide training, assist with organic certifications, and much-needed, year-round technical support.
 Our team also secures retail orders from various wholesale markets and provides processing, aggregation and distribution services to get products to these markets!

 Integrating operations is key to incremental success in farming.
 Farms aren’t about single product lines, but about how you can design your operations to support each other and build your assets (and soils) for the long haul.
 Shift away from extractive farming methods and focus on long term success.
-I will discuss our experience (both successes and failures) with building synergy in farm operations.
+At Kelly Ridge, Justen will discuss their experience (both successes and failures) with building synergy in farm operations.
 Topics under discussion will include livestock (pigs, sheep, horses, chickens), alternative feeds, composting, pasture maintenance, kid rearing, specialty crops (such as hops), integrated processing services, fertigation, and more.

 Debbie Mott grew up on a ranch in Arizona.
-Her and her husband had a horse ranch in Coeur d’Alene Idaho and now have a farm in Southwest Virginia.”
-At The Old Virginia Farm & FunGirl Farms, they are growing hay and mushroom as well as raising bees, horses & German Shepherds.
+She and her husband had a horse ranch in Coeur d’Alene Idaho and now have a farm in Southwest Virginia.
+At The Old Virginia Farm & FunGirl Farms, they are growing hay and mushrooms as well as raising bees, horses & German Shepherds.
 During this class, we will learn about maintaining healthy hives, the tools required for the trade, and how to get started with your hives.
 Debbie states “No matter what you think you know about bees, they will show you something different.”

 Visit Tumbling Creek Cider Company’s expanding orchards to learn about cider apple varieties, propagation, planting, maintenance and how to re-establish the apple industry in our region.
 We’ll tour the Old Orchard where we are rejuvenating 50 year-old trees and have planted many 3 year-old trees, the New Orchard as a high-density trellised system and the tree nursery.
 The tour will end at the cider barn to sample some of our hard cider.